 Graduate assistantships are assigned by the Department Head in consultation with the Graduate Coordinator and faculty.
-Faculty needs and preferences are matched to skills and preferences of students insofar as is possible.
-Assignment preference is given to faculty who are funding assistantships with grants as long as overall department needs are not placed in jeopardy.
-Students on an assistantship must register for 12 credit hours for every fall or spring term they hold an assistantship.
-They must register for 9 credit hours if they hold a summer assistantship.
-This is typically achieved by registering for 9 hours of course credit and 3 hours of assistantship credits (HDFS 7005/9005) during the fall and spring terms.
-There is no additional classroom obligation or work obligation for 7005/9005 beyond your assistantship assignment.
+Faculty needs, and preferences are matched to skills and preferences of students insofar as is possible.

+- Assignment preference is given to faculty who are funding assistantships with grants as long as overall department needs are not placed in jeopardy. - Students on an assistantship must register for 12 credit hours for every fall or spring term they hold an assistantship.

+• They must register for 9 credit hours if they hold a summer assistantship.
+This is typically achieved by registering for 9 hours of course credit and 3 hours of assistantship credits (HDFS 9005) during the fall and spring terms.
+There is no additional classroom obligation or work obligation for 9005 beyond your assistantship assignment.

 There are three major categories of assistantships.

-Graduate Teaching Assistants (TAs) typically assist with teaching-related responsibilities, assist in classrooms or labs, meet with students, and grade papers.
-Graduate Student Assistants (GAs) have varied responsibilities as defined by their supervisor.
-These may include research not related to their own research interests, production of scholarly materials, and may include assisting with teaching-related responsibilities.
-Graduate Research Assistants (RAs) have research related responsibilities and typically do not engage in teaching-related activities.
+- (1) Graduate Teaching Assistants (TAs) typically assist with teaching-related responsibilities, assist in classrooms or labs, meet with students, and grade papers.
+TAs are required to register for GRSC 7770 during or prior to their first semester as a TA. - (2) Graduate Student Assistants (GAs) have varied responsibilities as defined by their supervisor.
+These may include research not related to their own research interests, production of scholarly materials, and may include assisting with teaching-related responsibilities. - (3) Graduate Research Assistants (RAs) have research related responsibilities and typically do not engage in teaching-related activities.